Approach and Policies

 Pilot Demonstration of Centralized PET Bottle Collection for a Circular Economy

-Overview of Pilot and Verification
+Overview of Pilot Project

 Background Although Japan’s PET bottle collection rate is high, most of the PET plastic recycled from these bottles is of low quality, so in actual PET bottle production, new materials must be input in addition to recycled materials.